Home > Pillows + Cushions > Specialty > Support Pillow for Nursing + More

 This project is based on the Nurture Nest pillow insert by Fairfield.
 This specialized U-shaped insert comes with a pattern and simple instructions printed right on the packaging.
 We’ve followed these basic steps with just a few changes.
+There are likely other brands available from which to choose, just know that the pattern may be slightly different.
 Rather than a standard cotton fabric, we selected a cozy fleece.
 Then, we added jumbo piping for dimension as well as to give baby an extra “ridge” to grab onto during tummy time.

-Fabric.com provided a soft, double-sided fleece in two polka dot patterns: a small gray and white dot for the body and a jumbo yellow and white dot for the pipingoth are super snuggly for baby and mom (or whomever is lucky enough to be holding the little one).
+We chose a soft, double-sided fleece in two polka dot patterns: a small gray and white dot for the body and a jumbo yellow and white dot for the piping.
+Both are super snuggly for baby and mom (or whomever is lucky enough to be holding the little one).

 The pillow finishes at approximately 70″ in circumference, which would also make it a good lap support pillow for needlework and other handcrafts.
 It could even be used as a floor or head-rest pillow for older children and adults.

 You could make this project without the specified invisible zipper by simply hand-stitching the center opening closed after inserting the pillow form.
 However, baby items are best when washable, so we recommend keeping it as a removable cover.

 - Concealed Zipper foot